covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

     * If you now press the 'home' button, which methods are called?
     * Now press the app icon, what happened?
 What does it mean?

-Talking about Activity lifecyle, there're two diagrams you have to know well:
+Talking about Activity lifecycle, there're two diagrams you have to know well:

 ![lifecycle](http://developer.android.com/images/activity_lifecycle.png)